yuxi-liu-wired/mc-aixi-ctw/README.md

 #### File structure

 -   `pyaixi`: Python code that implements AIXI.
--   `report`: LaTeX, Pandoc, and images that are used to generate the report.
+-   `report`: LaTeX and images that are used to generate the report.
 -   `AIXI-MC-CTW.pdf`: Assignment document.